Generic Repository Pattern in ASP.NET Core MVC

 How to Implement Generic Repository Design Pattern in ASP.NET Core?

 • Generic Interface: A generic repository typically starts with a generic interface defining common operations like Add, Delete, FindById, FindAll, and Update.
-These operations are defined in a generic way, applicable to any entity type.
+These operations are defined in a generic way, and applicable to any entity type.

 • Implementation: The generic interface is then implemented in a concrete class.
 This class handles database interactions, such as querying a database using an ORM (like Entity Framework Core).